headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 ![Plugin Preferences](./img/7.1.Plugin.Preferences.png)

-#### Check against AEM Server
+#### Run against AEM Server

-**Attention**: in order to work on a Server Configuration you need to have one selected and this one is then use to check or connect to.
-Beside the Debug Connection which is established connection all actions are executed against the current selected configuration aka server.
-That said in order to prevent deployment to different servers if there is a checked or connected server then you can only check and deploy against this server.
-You need to **stop that connection** in order to deploy to another server.
+**Attention**: in order to work on a Server Configuration you need to have one selected and this one is then use to connect to.
+Beside the Debug Connection which is established a physical socket connection all actions are executed against the current selected configuration aka server on a temporary connection.
+That said in order to prevent deployment to different servers if there is a connection to a  server then you can only work against this server.
+You need to **stop that connection** in order to work with another server.
+This is similar to the concept of TCP vs UDP.
+One creates a session whereas the other are stateless connections for the time of the operation.
+Starting the connection is Run Mode is just making sure that for the time the Run Mode is established any work will be done against that connection.

 **Note**: Selecting the Server Configuration or the Module is the same in this context.

-Checking against the currently selected AEM Server is creating or updating the project module in the server configuration, checking if the Support Bundle is installed and see if the current resources are update to date or out of date.
+Running against the currently selected AEM Server is creating or updating the project module in the server configuration, checking if the Support Bundle is installed and see if the current resources are update to date or out of date.
 If a Server Connection is marked as **default** then this will be happening automatically when the plugin is opened for the first time.

-In order to check you need to click on the **gear** icon:
+In order to run you need to click on the **play** icon:

 ![Check the currently selected Server](./img/2.4.0.Plugin.Check.Server.Configuration.png)